Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/Create_file_exit_vms.md

 title: "Creating  a file exit - OpenVMS"
 linkTitle: "Creating a file exit"
 weight: 250
---- This page describes a delivered sample that you can use as the basis for a file exit.
+---This page describes a delivered sample that you can use as the basis for a file exit.

 > **Note**
 >